 4 Depot Road, Harwich 508-432-6900

 We love this place, they treat our guests superbly.
 We would like to transport you to our favorite trattoria – a little hole in the wall – in the square between the butcher shop and the bakery in the town of Greve.
 So come in, relax, have a glass of wine, a piece of cheese and let your journey begin.
-Ask us about TABLE 7, the BBTS table.
+Ask us about TABLE 7, the CFI table. (reservations a must)

 15 Hinckley Road in Hyannis (508) 778-8588